 - make more informed choices about their future and own and manage the next step of their careers.

-UK GRADschools are residential and are open freely to research council funded participants from all institutions, disciplines, age ranges and experience.
+UK GRADschools are residential and are open to researchers from all institutions, disciplines, age ranges and experience.

-The UK programme consists of 3 courses open to between 60 and 80 postgraduate researchers and hosted at either The Hydro Hotel in Windermere or the Carrington House Hotel, Bournemouth.
-All courses will involve a half day of high-rope outdoor activities.
+The UK programme consists of 3 courses open to between 60 and 80 postgraduate researchers and hosted at The Hydro Hotel in Windermere.
+The course will involve a half day of high-rope outdoor activities.

 Institution run GRADschools